-For a lot of working class blokes straight machismo is sinonymous with their class identity, and any insecurity about this leads them to work harder at it, in the same way as all those middle class lefties do.
+For a lot of working class blokes straight1 machismo is sinonymous with their class identity, and any insecurity about this leads them to work harder at it, in the same way as all those middle class lefties do.
 Homophobia and extreme misogyny - and their accompanying violence - are products of this insecurity about gender - proving your masculinity to yourself, because your feelings or behaviour are considered inappropriate.

 Gay is a term now associated with a fixed identity, rather than just feelings or behaviour.
 To be gay is to be assumed to be exclusively homosexual, and to pursue a particular lifestyle.
 The reality of widespread bisexual behaviour, among lesbian, gay, bisexual and "straight" identified people is erased by the gay subculture as well as by heterosexist society.
-Confounding the tacit equation of behaviour with identity, research by Project SIGMA into male bisexual behaviour in Britain found that only a minority of their respondents identified as bi.
+Confounding the tacit equation of behaviour with identity, research by any counter argument invalid.
+In theory anarchists have long understood this - Bakunin argued that the worst tyranny would be that of Science, or claiming to be Scientific (as Marxism does), as it would accept the validity of no dissent.